 When we sat down to determine which factors were most important to us when picking a tour of Machu Picchu, we settled on the following list:

-- Train ride to Machu Picchu instead of hiking the Inca Trail
+- The train ride to Machu Picchu instead of hiking the Inca Trail

 - As much time as possible at the site